swiss-ai-center/documentation/docs/how-to-guides/how-to-deploy-the-core-engine-on-an-exoscale-kubernetes-cluster.md

 ### Deploy a service

-Deploying a service is similar to deploying the core engine.
-You need to update the GitHub Actions configuration by adding/updating the following secrets:
+Deploying a service is similar to deploying the Core AI Engine.
+You need to update the GitHub Actions configuration by adding/updating the following
+secrets:

 - `PROD_KUBE_CONFIG`: The content of the Kubernetes configuration file (this is an Organization secret in our repository)